Food City (K-VA-T): Fresh n’ Low/Cooke's Food Store & Pharmacy

+Food City broke ground on two larger stores to serve as replacements for the Candies Creek and Ocoee Fresh n’ Low locations in June 2023.
+The Cooke's Food Store and Pharmacy was closed in December 2023 after the Food City near the location was expanded.

+By January 2025, all of the Fresh n’ Low locations had been consolidated into nearby, newly remodeled Food City locations or replaced entirely with a larger Food City.

 Oldtown Market

 When K-VA-T acquired Quality Foods and adopted the Food City name in 1984, the Galax, Virginia, Piggly Wiggly location was renamed Oldtown Market.
 In 1989, Food City sold Oldtown Market to two of its retired management team members.
 This banner is not to be confused with the Old Town Market Tazewell, Tennessee, location that K-VA-T purchased and rebranded in 2010.

 Valu Foods

 K-VA-T had converted their Sweetwater, Tennessee, location into Valu Foods, a discount warehouse store.
 This location closed in 1999.

 While It Lasts

 K-VA-T closed one of its two Sevierville, Tennessee, locations in 2005, but it reopened this location a few months later under the While It Lasts banner.
 This location was used as a closeout store for the various products and brands from the Bi-Lo stores acquisition that were not carried in regular Food City locations.
 It closed in 2006.